-All student residence hall ground floor entry and exit doors are locked 24 hours a day, monitored by security cameras, and equipped with alarm systems.
+All student residence hall ground floor entry and exit doors are locked 24 hours a day and monitored by security cameras.

 Resident students are provided access to the main entrance of their residence halls via special electronic device readers and to their rooms via keys or electronic swipe cards.
 All visitors must be escorted.